GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Matrix/Matrix_Addition](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Matrix/Matrix_Addition.brain)

-Brain file with several addition examples.
+Brain file with several examples of the addtion operation.
+It contains :

+ * Summation of matrix and number.
+The number is defiend as a memory block as well as as well as `Params\DataInput0` paramter.
-It contains summations of two matrices.
-Row or column wise addition is included too.
-Note that dimension of inputs have to correspond.
+ * Row or column wise addition of vector and matrix.
+ * Summation of two matrices.
 The JoinNode contais operation for addition of two matrices too.
-The example shows comparison of these two methods.
+Thus, the example shows comparison of these two methods.
 Output of the MatrixNode and the JoinNode are compared in the new JoinNode using the DistanceSquere operations.
 The difference (visulizaed using the observer) is zero.

+Note that dimensions of inputs must always correspond.

 ![](img/matrix_ex_add.PNG)